 A Loving Dialogue with Your Body…

 Beyond practicing being present, moving meditation directs positive awareness to the body parts in motion, like a loving dialogue with your body.
 Motivational Author of You Can Heal Your Life, Louise Hay, teaches about the connection between mental patterns and physical dis-ease and promotes specific positive affirmations to help heal certain ailments.
 Stagnant energy or emotional stress can manifest in the body through pain or stiffness.
-Freeform Movement Meditation is a means of kindly listening to all of the body, including parts that may feel discomfort, and rather than neglecting, rejecting or avoiding them, we validate the sensations and become curious about their possible revelations of underlying emotional or mental roots or habits of the physical body.
+Soul Movement is a means of kindly listening to all of the body, including parts that may feel discomfort, and rather than neglecting, rejecting or avoiding them, we validate the sensations and become curious about their possible revelations of underlying emotional or mental roots or habits of the physical body.

 Mindfulness Author Pema Chodron encourages us to lean closer with nonjudgmental openness to what scares us from within, reasoning that “this moving away from comfort and security, this stepping out into what is unknown, uncharted, and shaky—that’s called liberation.”